Xeronaus/Cedaruke/README.md

 2. Select any version you would like to download

 # Alternative
-If your device wasn't able to run Cetadustry due efficient.
-Please use a smaller version of Cetadustry which is based on planets.
+If you're experiencing lag or crashes when playing Cetadustry, consider using a smaller version of Cetadustry which is based on planets.

 ### Smaller Version
 - [Georathe](https://github.com/Xeron590/CetadustryGeorathe/releases)